juszhan/LendingClub-Profitability/README.md

 | test_score_acc       | 123 | 123           | 123           | 123               |
 | validation_score_acc | 123 | 123           | 123           | 123               |

 The trained models were then used to prediction the class probability of the validation set.
-This probability represented the model's confidence that a given loan was going to be Fully Paid or Default/Charged Off.
+This probability represented the model's confidence that a given loan was Fully Paid or Default/Charged Off.
 A given loan would only be invested if the predicted confidence was greater than or equaled a confidence threshold.

 A confidence threshold = 0 means that we will invest in all available loans.
 A confidence threshold = 0.5 means that we will invest in all available loans where confidence was greater than or equal to 50.

 ![LendingClub 2016-2018 - Total Percentage of Loans Invested On Validation Set](res/Prediction/LendingClub&#32;2016-2018&#32;-&#32;Total&#32;Percentage&#32;of&#32;Loans&#32;Invested&#32;On&#32;Validation&#32;Set.png)

-As our confidence threshold approaches towards 1.0, the number of available loans for us to invest decreases.
+As our confidence threshold approaches 1.0, the number of available loans for us to invest decreases.

 ![LendingClub 2016-2018 - 5 Year Total ROI On Validation Set](res/Prediction/LendingClub&#32;2016-2018&#32;-&#32;5&#32;Year&#32;Total&#32;ROI&#32;On&#32;Validation&#32;Set.png)